 The grow cycle from seed to cured bud is a long one, and cutting corners will adversely affect the end product.
 Overwatering can cause nutrient deficiencies.
 Too short a curing period will make for a less smooth smoke.
 Richard advises patience as you move through each stage of the process.

-And more importantly, we advise patience before you begin the process … at least until July 1, 2018.
+And more importantly, we advise patience before you begin the process … at least before July.